StingrayMarineSolutions/amazeing-race/README.md

 ## Additional info
 We might update this repository during the duration of the challenge to add additional info, fix bugs and make some improvements.
 If you fix a bug or have suggestion for improvement, feel free to upload a pull request and we will process it as soon as possible.
+You can send questions to challenge@stingray.no or post an issue.

 # Links